dafydd2277/systemAdmin/filesystems/01_lvm_and_luks.md

 EOCRYPT
 ```

-(Don't forget to edit /etc/crypttab to remove the manual mount line.)
+(Don't forget to edit /etc/crypttab to remove the manual mount line, and remove the "`notauto`" from the entry in /etc/fstab.)

 Reboot the host and verify that the filesystem gets correctly mounted at boot time.